 Building a Raspberry Pi cluster computer can solve the problem of affordable performance based computing by combining multiple Pis, along with other peripherals, to create a self-contained computing system that demonstrates performance comparable to market laptops available.
+Additionally, the system would provide a portable, cost-effective teaching tool focused on distributed computing.

 1.0 Problem

 While there are products on the market geared towards affordable, ubiquitous computing, the market is sparse.
 The products available require the user to have a basic functional knowledge in order to create more powerful tools from these parts.
+Affordable distributed computing systems are even more sparse.

 2.0 Objective

-We are building a computer system using inexpensive parts, such as Raspberry Pis and other peripherals, in order to create a more powerful computing tool.
+We are building a computer system using inexpensive parts, such as Raspberry Pis and other peripherals, in order to create a more powerful computing and teaching tool.

 3.0 Background